akashgoyal/llm-agents/README.md

 # llm-agents

-## 1. intro_to_llm_agents
-#### This repo primarily gives you an Introduction to building LLM Agents with Langchain.

-### PART 1: Planning / Reasoning
-### PART 2: Make use of Memory - Long, Short, Sensory
-### PART 3: Link Multiple Tools to Agent/s

 ## **1: intro_to_llm_agents**

+It is structured in three parts :
-PART 1: Planning / Reasoning
+1. Planning / Reasoning
-PART 2: Make use of Memory - Long, Short, Sensory
+2. Make use of Memory - Long, Short, Sensory
-PART 3: Link Multiple Tools to Agent/s
+3. Link Multiple Tools to Agent/s

 ---